glennhenry/cs-notes/docs/computer-organization-and-architecture/03-alu/alu.md

 We will need to modify the behavior of the addition system.
 We will also consider the carry by using the carry status flag.
 So, performing addition on "1" with "1" should produce "0".
 The logic gate that will produce result of "0" when given input "1" and "1", is the [XOR gate](/computer-organization-and-architecture/boolean-logic#logic-gates).

-Here is the table of XOR gate possible input and output :
+Here is the table of XOR gate possible input and output:

 ```
 A   B   S   C-out